 Activity 2.2 Exploring mineral properties in thin section

 For this activity you will require the.
-Use the drop-down menu of rock names to navigate to the thin sections specified.
+Use the drop-down menus of categories and sample names to navigate to the thin sections specified.

-Look at the thin section of quartzite in plane-polarised light.
+Look at the thin section of quartzite in plane-polarised light (which can be found under the ‘Metamorphic rocks’ category).
 It contains many different grains of the same mineral (quartz).
 Can you see any boundaries between grains?
 Why are they not very clear?
 Now select crossed polars.
 Can you distinguish between different grains more easily?
 If so, what is the explanation for this?

 Grain boundaries are quite difficult to see in this thin section because it contains just one kind of mineral, quartz, which has very low relief.
 The grain boundaries are much more evident between crossed polars: different quartz crystals are in different orientations, hence have different birefringence and show different interference colours.

-Examine the thin section of peridotite, first in plane-polarised light, then between crossed polars.
+Examine the thin section of peridotite (which can be found under the ‘Igneous rocks’ category), first in plane-polarised light, then between crossed polars.
 It contains abundant grains of the mineral olivine.
 How do (a) relief and (b) interference colours of olivine compare with those seen in the quartzite?

 Compared with the quartz crystals in the quartzite, the olivine crystals in the peridotite show (a) higher relief in plane-polarised light and (b) higher-order interference colours between crossed polars.

-Look at the granite thin section in plane-polarised light.
+Look at the granite thin section (which can be found under the ‘Igneous rocks’ category) in plane-polarised light.
 Note the brown mineral.
 Select one of the rotating view hot spots containing the mineral.
 What happens to the colour of this mineral when it is rotated in plane-polarised light?
 What is this phenomenon called?
 What is its origin?

 In plane-polarised light, the colour of the brown mineral (biotite) changes as the slide is rotated.
 This phenomenon is called pleochroism; it is caused by a variation in the absorption of light, depending on the orientation of the crystal relative to the polarisation direction.

-Look at the thin section of schist.
+Look at the thin section of schist (which can be found under the ‘Metamorphic rocks’ category).
 Note the large, equidimensional (garnet) crystals in plane-polarised light.
 These crystals seem to stand out from the slide and have more surface texture than the surrounding minerals.
 They are said to have high relief.
 How does the relief of these crystals compare with the relief of the other crystals in the slide?
 Now look at the thin section between crossed polars.
 What happens to the garnet crystals when the stage is rotated?
 What term describes crystals that exhibit this property?
 From this optical behaviour, what is the crystal system of garnet?

 The garnet crystals have much higher relief than the other crystals.
 Viewed between crossed polars, the garnet crystals are black, and remain so as the stage is rotated, whilst the other crystals display a variety of interference colours ranging from low-order to high-order colours.
 The garnet crystals are therefore optically isotropic, and so must belong to the cubic system.

 The next section will focus on the recognition of the main rock-forming minerals using these properties.
-You can find many more rocks presented on the Virtual Microscope collections website, created by The Open University with funding from JISC.
+You can find many more rocks presented on the Virtual Microscope collections website, created by The Open University in partnership with several other organisations with funding from JISC.